International French School (Singapore): History

+In 2010, 1,400 students were enrolled.

+In 2016 the school opened a separate campus on Ang Mo Kio 2900 for the primary students.
+They are now looking forward to adding another building on the primary campus to be able to transfer the kindergarten kids from the middle school and high school campus to the primary one.
+In January 2020 the school had officially changed from 'Lycee Francais de Singapour' to 'International French School of Singapore'.

 Student body and teaching staff

 Today the student body is made of over 3,000 pupils from over 65 different nationalities, with most coming from France and other French-speaking countries or regions.
 Very few Singaporean students attend the school as the Singaporean government's regulations prevent most of its citizens from attending international schools within the country.

+Community

+Circa 2010, the housing facility Serangoon Gardens attracted members of the school community as the housing is close to the school.
+A French community in Serangoon Gardens developed around the school.